-Domain: E67 Birth Range: E21 Person Subproperty of: E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77 Persistent Item Quantification: one to many, dependent (0,n:1,1) Scope note: This property links an E67 Birth event to an E21 Person in the role of offspring.
+Domain: E67 Birth

+Range: E21 Person

+Subproperty of: E63 Beginning of Existence.
+P92 brought into existence (was brought into offspring.

+Quantification: one to many, dependent (0,n:1,1)

+Scope note: This property links an E67 Birth event to an E21 Person in the role of extensions.

 Twins, triplets etc. are brought into life by the same Birth event.
 This is not intended for use with general Natural History material, only people.
-There is no explicit method for modelling conception and gestation except by using extensions.
-Examples:
+There is no explicit method for modelling conception and gestation except by using

-• the Birth of Queen Elizabeth II (E67) brought into life Queen Elizabeth II (E21)
+• the Birth of Queen Elizabeth II (E67) brought into life Queen Elizabeth II

+(E21)